-I had my “fancy” DSLR camera for well over 10 year before I took the time to learn how to use it to its fullest potential.
-I can’t believe I waited so long.
+I had my “fancy” DSLR camera for well over 10 years before I learned how to flip that switch off of auto and into Manual Mode.
+I can’t believe I waited so long to take control and use my DSLR to its fullest potential.
 Don’t you do the same!
 Don’t get me wrong – AUTO is a great feature and there is most definitely a time and a place for it.
 Keep in mind, though, that once you learn how to use your camera in manual mode, you will have the option to choose auto when it makes sense and not just because you don’t know any other way.

 When you study the dial on top of your camera, you can see there are several modes in which you can shoot.
 Here we are going to learn how to change that dial from “A” for Auto to “M” for Manual Mode!